 “In its Vision 2025 statement, the National Police Chief’s Council has begun the necessary task of identifying how a broader range of criminal justice practitioners can utilize digital technologies to facilitate new ways of delivering justice.
 In order to develop this vision into a world leading digital justice system, academic research will be necessary to inform emerging practices in the police, such as critical incident and crime scene management, the gathering and processing of forensic evidence and the preparation of prosecution files.
 The adoption of digital technology will have significant implications for criminal justice partners.
 In the Crown Prosecution Service, work is already underway alongside several police services to develop the next phases of digital justice.
 Commercial partners are exploring the opportunities and challenges of bringing prisoner communication into the twenty-first century, supported by insights from academia.”

 “Further opportunities to adopt practices from other sectors, such as digital mental health, may enable probation services to deliver robust community sentences that offer greater engagement and rehabilitative opportunities for offenders engaging in the arduous process of reform.
 The future is bright, but we will need digital criminologists to highlight emerging benefits and challenges of new technologies in the criminal justice system”.

-Superintendent Dave Hill, EMPAC’s Director, said “EMPAC is working on a priority based research plan to deliver research for the 2025 vision and policing threat and risk.
+Superintendent Dave Hill, EMPAC’s Director, said “EMPAC is working on a priority based research plan to deliver research to support regional forces in their threat, risk and harm priorities.
 This approach of mapping and aligning threat and risk priority to research resource is about delivering increased capacity and capability for professional policing.”